splexpe/FactionsPro/README.md

 * /f say now works - It's better than ever, and /f say is finally working!

 * Better Factions help page!
-Use /f help for the usage!
+Use /f help <page number> for a list of all commands (from p1-7)

 * /f claim now works as it should - We've fixed /f claim, and it's better than ever!